Vietdz123/SwiftUI-Advanced/README.md

 # V. Understand PreferenKey and when to use it

 # VI.
-GeometryReader - Global, local, custom
+GeometryReader - Global, local, custom and GeometryReader + ScrollView

+Done

 # VII.
 Understand AlignmentGuild Layout